duffneub/Meditate/README.md

 ### Features

 * Browse a list of meditations by topics
-* SwiftUI previews match mockups
+* SwiftUI previews to match mockups
 * Unit tested

 ### Implementation Details